 So, how do you change your Word document into an ePub?

 I would recommend using Jutoh, as mentioned above.
 It will turn your Word .docx file into an ePub, .mobi file, as well as a number of other files.
-However, your Word document will first need to be properly formatted using the methods listed in my short ebook, mentioned in the previous section, or the Smashwords formatting guide.
+However, your Word document will first need to be properly formatted using the methods listed in my book, mentioned in the previous section, or the Smashwords formatting guide.
 After you’ve formatted your Word document, simply follow the Jutoh instructions to create your ebook file.

 If you have Word and a Mac computer, you can make an ePub yourself, using the Mac application, “Pages.”